adncllng/vmock/src/pages/blog/en/pavillon.md

   Artist-in-Residence at Maison des Artistes (Winnipeg, MA) for community-based creation.
 ---
-In Winnipeg, eleven established and newly arrived Franco-Manitobans participated in a series of workshops that were developed and facilitated by Veronica Mockler in collaboration with pedagogue Yves Amyot from *Centre Turbine* (Montreal, QC).
+In Winnipeg, eleven established and newly arrived Franco-Manitobans participated in a series of workshops that were developed and facilitated by Veronica Mockler in collaboration with pedagogue Yves Amyot from _Centre Turbine_ (Montreal, QC).
 Mockler was invited as an Artist-in-Residence at the Maison des Artistes to conduct a series of workshops with members of the French speaking community of Winnipeg.
 During her workshops, participants interacted with one another about their personal experience and identity as francophones.
-Looking at 'la francophonie' through the lens of conflict, de/colonialism, migration, family and culture, Mockler collected different types of audio-visual and performative content that features the life-chapters and convictions of each participant.
+Looking at 'la francophonie' through the lens of conflict, de/colonialism, migration, family and culture, Mockler collected different types of media, audio-visual and performative content that features the life-chapters and convictions of each participant.

 Mockler is invited to go back to Winnipeg's Maison de Artistes in December 2019 to present her work entitled Pavillon, which consists of a video articulation of the body of work she produced with participants during her residency.